jaychandran-padayasi/jaychandran-padayasi.github.io/_pages/about.md

   - /about.html
 ---

+Hello, World!
+Welcome to my neck of the webs.
 I am a fifth-year PhD Candidate at The Ohio State University in the Department of Physics.
-I am interested in phase transitions and critical phenomena across physical systems.
-To borrow a quote attributed to Sasha Polyakov,
+I am interested in phase transitions and critical phenomena across statistical physics.

+Statistical physics is the study of states of matter with a large number of interacting particles.
+The problem seems intractable when one is looking at the most granular level.
+Surprisingly, physics has developed powerful methods to reduce the complexity and predict things with very few quantities.
+For instance, consider a volume of gas composed of ~ 10^23 molecules.
+Thermodynamics teaches us that it is possible to track and predict its behavior at equilibrium with just three state variables, the temperature, pressure and volume.
+Moreover, it turns out that the job of statistical physics is made easier by nature; systems/models at the **critical point** between two phases of matter have the remarkable property of **universality**.

+Universality refers to the fact that many statistical properties are determined by a handful of relevant parameters.
+The critical point of water (where it exhibits a continuous transition between liquid and gas), and the simplest model for a magnet, the Ising model, lie in the same universality class characterized by the same set of universal numbers, called critical exponents.
+These numbers define the behavior of all responses that experiments can measure at the transition, and in this sense, they define the universality class itself.
+Finding these exponents is the primary goal of the theory of phase transitions, and has been the general undertone of my work during my PhD.

+To borrow a quote attributed to one of the greats of the field, the Russian physicists Sasha Polyakov,
 > I wanted to learn about elementary particles by studying boiling water.